 Climate change caused by greenhouse gas emissions is, by its very nature, a global issue.
-A common strategy and binding targets must therefore be defined on a planetary scale.
-This is the aim of the international climate change conferences held in Rio, Copenhagen and, in December 2015, Paris.
-The solutions then need to be implemented locally.
+A common strategy and binding targets must therefore be defined on a planetary scale to effectively combat global warming.
+This has been the aim of many international climate change initiatives, from the Earth Summit in Rio in 1992 to the universal Paris Agreement adopted in December 2015 and the annual COPs.

 June 1992 – Rio Earth Summit

-This international emission reduction production sharing contract (or agreement)Oil contract under which the oil that is produced is shared between the state and the oil company... was adopted on December 11, 1997, at the third Conference of the Parties, in Kyoto, Japan.
-However, it didn’t come into effect until February 2005, because it needed to be ratified by at least 55 countries accounting for at least 55% of the world’s emissions.
-The goal was to reduce emissions of six greenhouse gases by 5.2% between 2008 and 2012, based on 1990 levels.
-An international carbon market was established to help achieve this goal (See Close-Up: "International Efforts to Combat Climate Change").
-The Kyoto ProtocolInternational agreement linked to the United Nations Framework Convention on Climate Change... has not been ratified by the United States.
+This international emissions reduction AgreementOil contract under which the oil that is produced is shared between the state and the oil company... was adopted on December 11, 1997, at the third Conference of the Parties, in Kyoto, Japan, but did not come into effect until February 20051.
+The goal was to reduce emissions of six greenhouse gases by 5.2% versus 1990 levels at some point between 2008 and 2012.
+Various initiatives were accordingly introduced to curb emissions by the most developed countries.

 December 2009 – Copenhagen Climate Change Conference

-At the UN Climate Change Conference in Cancun, Mexico, the parties agreed to establish the Green Climate Fund, endowed with $100 billion a year from 2020, to help developing countries combat climate change and deforestation.
-However, non-governmental organizations have expressed their dissatisfaction with the way in which the fund is financed.
+At the U.N.
+Climate Change Conference in Cancun, Mexico, the parties agreed to establish the Green Climate Fund, endowed with $100 billion a year from 2020, to help developing countries adopt initiatives to combat climate change and deforestation.
+However, non-governmental organizations (NGOs) have expressed their dissatisfaction with the way in which the fund is financed.